The Duties of a Safety Officer varies depending on the company, organization, sector, etc.

 32. Conduct risk assessment and enforce preventative measures.

-33. Review existing policies and measures and update according to legislation.
+33. Review existing policies and measures and update them according to legislation.

 34. Initiate and organize OHS training of employees and executives.